 The amount that potential lenders ask you to provide as a deposit is likely to vary according to the type of CCJ you have registered against you – or the age of it.
 Therefore, the older the CCJ, the more reasonable you can expect your deposit percentage to be.
-If you’ve been suffering from credit issues, it could be that you have a CCJ against your name without your knowledge.
-Likewise, It’s easy to miss a court order if you have recently moved address, for instance.
+If you have been suffering from credit issues, it could be that you have a CCJ against your name without your knowledge.
+Likewise, it is easy to miss a court order if you have recently moved address, for instance.

 If you have 5% deposit, the only option would be with the government backed Help to Buy Scheme.
 Click here to read all about the Help to Buy scheme.

 As a rule, the more deposit you have the better your chances of being accepted.
 In the current climate you would need a 15% deposit.
 For the best rate available for a CCJ mortgage the bigger the deposit will equal a better rate of interest.
 Criteria is always changing, for the most up to date information make an enquiry and speak to one of our team.